 Always Know Your Numbers

-The best way to know your numbers is to use a landscape software.
+The best way to know your numbers is to use a quality landscaping business software system.
 DynaScape’s Manage360 has a budgeting and sales tool that will give you the breakdown of each job you are estimating for.
 Know your break-even point, establish your mark-ups, and if needed, tweak your margins so that you are still generating acceptable profit from the job, without cutting yourself short.
-Landscape software and budgeting is something many older landscape businesses are turning to in order to make proper decisions for their business moving forward.
+Landscaping business software and budgeting is something many older landscape businesses are turning to in order to make proper decisions for their business moving forward.